LaurenceAyo/LaurenceAyo/README.md

 - 👋 Hi, I’m LaurenceAyo
+- I'm a Front-end Developer / Designer
+- I specialize in C , C++, C# , Java
+- I Do Web Development
-- 👀 I’m interested in sports like basketball and pool
+- 👀 I’m interested in games like basketball and billiards when not coding
-- 🌱 I’m currently learning Web Design and JS
+- 🌱 I’m currently learning App Development (Flutter and Dart)

 <!---
 LaurenceAyo/LaurenceAyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.